The Ultimate Vegan Travel Guide

 Vegan Hotels in the UK

-I Should Cocoa York, VF, York City
+I Should Cocoa York, VF, York City, UK

 - Individually style holiday and vegan-friendly apartments, located within a former cocoa bean warehouse.